Resolving Tax Crimes Allegations

 - Failure to file a return

 Tax crime prosecutions should not be used to punish mistakes.
-A taxpayer should not be punished when he does not realize a tax debt is owed, or he did not know the receipt of some type of financial benefit was income that needed to be reported, or was unaware that his tax preparer failed to declare all of his income.
+A taxpayer should not be punished when he does not realize a tax debt is owed, when he did not know the receipt of some type of financial benefit was income that needed to be reported, or when he was unaware that his tax preparer failed to declare all of his income.

-If you believe that you have been targeted for a criminal tax or I.R.S. investigation in Minnesota or elsewhere in the U.S., contact the Law Offices of William J. Mauzy.
-Call us today at 612-340-9108 or reach us by email.
+If you believe that you have been targeted for a criminal tax or IRS investigation in Minnesota or elsewhere in the U.S., contact William Mauzy, Attorney at Law.
+Call us today at 612-504-5533 or reach the firm by email.
 Your initial consultation is free.